Center for Applied Linguistics (CAL)

 Through its work, CAL seeks solutions to issues involving language and culture as they relate to access and equity in education and society around the globe.

 CAL serves as the coordinating organization for activities of the National Dual Language Forum (NDLF) working in collaboration with our board, NDLF Advisory Committee Members, Organizational Members and Individual Members.
-Dr. M. Beatriz Arias serves as the Chair of the NDLF Advisory Committee with Dr. José Medina serving as Director of the NDLF for the Center for Applied Linguistics.
-Dr. Joel Gómez, CAL’s President and CEO, serves as a member of the NDLF Advisory Committee.
-CAL Senior Advisors include Dr. Gene García, Dr. Donna Christian, Dr. Guadalupe Valdés, Dr. Fred Genesee, and Dr. Terrence G. Wiley.
+Joel Gómez serves as the chair of the NDLF Advisory Committee with José Medina serving as Director of the NDLF for the Center for Applied Linguistics.
+Serving on the NDLF Advisory Committee are M. Beatriz Arias, Donna Christian, and Fred Genesee.
+Gene García and Guadalupe Valdés also serve as senior advisors for CAL on issues related to dual language education.